PlayVS Fortnite Rulebook

 All coaches are expected to:

 13.1.1 Be respectful.
-Be respectful to all players, coaches, PlayVS League Officials, and any other person in contact with the coach before, during, or after the match time.
-Coaches must display and model control, respect, dignity, and professionalism to all involved in the sport.
+Be respectful to all players, other coaches, and PlayVS League Officials before, during, and after matches.
+Coaches must display and model control, respect, dignity, and professionalism to all involved in our events and league activities.

 13.1.2 Be responsible.
 Be responsible for all affiliated teams and players.
 It is the coach’s responsibility to manage player behavior and content.
 This includes all behavior outlined in Section 11.

 13.1.3 Maintain equipment.
-Maintain all equipment affiliated with team and players, including weekly game updates.
-Equipment should be inspected prior to each match.
-Pre-match processes are further outlined in section 6.1.
+Ensure all equipment affiliated with the team and players is maintained, including game updates prior to matches.

 13.1.5 Be present.
-If possible, be present for all matches on campus at scheduled time, or coordinate a substitute coach to be present.
-Otherwise, ensure you are accessible via other means before, during, and after matches for your players.
+Be present for all matches at their scheduled time, or coordinate with other coaches so that a substitute coach may be present.

 14. Spirit of the Rules